PennController/penncontroller.github.io/docs/commands/special-commands.md

 title: Special commands
 parent: Commands
 nav_order: 3
-blurb: Used within a trial, but do not manipulate elements.
+blurb: Used within a trial, but not called on an element.
 ---

 # {{ page.title }}